zjusbo/ZJUWLAN_AUTO_LOGIN/README.md

 Support OS: Windows 7, MAC OS, Linux

 ##BUGS
-- Key expires so quick.
+- Key expires so quickly.
 It only last about 1 day.
 Checking it...SOLVED
 - Sometimes it refreshes the connection though we are still online, which causes a connection lost.

 ##TODO